-It is true that some situations may appear to some as discrimination or harassment when they may not be—one example given was if it was perceived that a man was constantly interrupting women or non-binary individuals during meetings.
+It is true that some situations may appear to some as discrimination or harassment when they may not be; one example given was if it was perceived that a man was constantly interrupting women or non-binary individuals during meetings.
 That could be because of a gender dynamic, or it could be because Google Hangouts is causing a delay.
 The latter is much more innocuous.

-As there is no single answer to this question, we ask you to use your best judgement.
+As there is no single answer to this question, we ask you to use your best judgment.
 The main takeaway from the inclusion of the bystander intervention language is that we are cumulatively responsible for the safety and wellbeing of our organization.
 If something is happening to someone, it’s happening to all of us.

 Let’s be good colleagues and take care of each other considering the needs of the affected party, future parties who could be affected, team members who may experience fallout from a tense situation, and the organization overall.
-Designated people, department leads, and the ED are available for guidance.
+Designated people, leads, and the ED are available for guidance.

-17. I could see there being situations where a working environment becomes hostile but it’s not entirely clear why or how that happened.
-Who is responsible in situations like that and how would employees raise concerns about working in a hostile environment when there is uncertainty or disagreement about the source of the hostility?
+17. I could see there being situations where a working environment becomes hostile, but it’s not entirely clear why or how that happened.
+Who is responsible in situations like that, and how would employees raise concerns about working in a hostile environment when there is uncertainty or disagreement about the source of the hostility?

 In general, it is the role of managers to facilitate mediation when they see tension or hostility on their teams.
-We encourage people to address conflicts early on, and designated people, department leads, and the ED are available for counsel and support.
+We encourage people to address conflicts early on, and designated people, leads, and the ED are available for counsel and support.

 18. Who conducts the formal investigations?
 And do employees have the option or right to request the investigation be conducted by an external party?
 This could be of particular importance in situations that involve board members or an ED.
 Since we would not allow board members or an ED to investigate themselves, an internal investigation would require someone subordinate to conduct the investigation, which could make it difficult for them to be impartial.

-Formal investigations are conducted by two parties from the list of designated people, department leads, or the ED.
-The person bringing the claim can elect to which party they want to bring the claim, and can also request which two parties they want to conduct the investigation (as every claim must be handled by at least two people, per the policy).
+Formal investigations are conducted by two parties from the list of designated people, leads, or the ED.
+The person bringing the claim can elect to which party they want to bring the claim, and they can also request which two parties they want to conduct the investigation (as every claim must be handled by at least two people, per the policy).

-If the corrective action determined by the claim handlers is as severe as termination, the alleged offender’s manager, department lead, and ED will always be involved in that decision.
-The two claim handlers may make the recommendation to terminate someone, but ultimately, the manager, department lead, and ED must have input.
-If the manager, department lead, or ED is conflicted out of the decision, the matter may be brought to a board member.
+If the corrective action determined by the claim handlers is as severe as termination, the alleged offender’s manager, lead, and ED will always be involved in that decision.
+The two claim handlers may make the recommendation to terminate someone, but ultimately, the manager, lead, and ED must have input.
+If the manager, lead, or ED is conflicted out of the decision, the matter may be brought to a board member.